bilalraufpk/BookStoreAPI/README.md

 Database file is also uploaded, its a runable solution.

 API key based basic authentication used in this code.
 You need to send given API Key in header while calling api.
+We can use token based / OAuth authentication too.

 VS2019 and SQL Server 2017 (databsefile is in sql file, you can run it in old sql version too)